IMPORTANT – Please read these Terms and Conditions carefully before using the CAASie Platform.

 From time to time, via our Service, you may “Pause” your campaigns.
 This creates a temporary hold against your participation in auctions.
 We make effort to ensure that the Pause is honoured as soon as practicable.
 However, where you implement a “Pause” you are deemed to acknowledge that:

 (a) some advertisements may be committed to the Seller for up to 24 business hours after the Pause has occurred (due to delay resulting from and including but not limited to internet speed and server communications); and

-(b) you remain obligated to pay all fees resulting from such advertisements, which will be deducted from the your Credit balance upon confirmation of a “proof of play” which occurs when we receive an electronic notification from the relevant Seller or Seller Enabling Platform indicating that the Play event occured (despite the receipt of a proof of play we are unable to verify if the Play actually occured on the relevant Screen and/or the condition of the relevant Screen).
+(b) you remain obligated to pay all fees resulting from such advertisements, which will be deducted from the your Credit balance upon confirmation of a “proof of play” which occurs when we receive an electronic notification from the relevant Seller or Seller Enabling Platform indicating that the Play event occurred (despite the receipt of a proof of play we are unable to verify if the Play actually occurred on the relevant Screen and/or the condition of the relevant Screen).